 - You invested in a condo unit, but have no immediate reason for leaving your current home

-Those who would benefit from long-term rentals are people with extra space or property aside from the one they currently reside.
+Those who would benefit from long-term rentals are people with extra space or property aside from the one they currently reside in.

 The main benefit of renting out your house long-term is that the extra income is definitely significant and consistent.

-There are, of course, downside to long-term rentals, including:
+There are, of course, downsides to long-term rentals, including:

-- Property destruction – the longer tenants stay in your property, the higher chances your property will get destroyed (intentionally or not).
+- Property destruction — The longer tenants stay in your property, the higher the chances your property will get destroyed, whether it was intentional or not.
 Some landlords specify that no young kids and pets are allowed, since they’ve been known to mess up paint jobs, carpet, and other house features more quickly than older kids and households without pets.

-- Insurance – No matter how long you rent out your home, that space becomes an investment property.
+- Insurance — No matter how long you rent out your home, that space becomes an investment property.
 As a result, you’ll have to obtain insurance specified by the state where your property is in.
-Airbnb has some insurance offered to hosts renting out their properties, but it’s still better to check with your insurance provider because factors like length of lease can affect.
+Airbnb has some insurance offered to hosts renting out their properties, but it’s still better to check with your insurance provider because factors like the length of the lease can affect the premiums.

-- Local regulations – Aside from insurance, check with city hall about local condo regulations, professional lease or landlord agreements, and so on.
-You have to be updated with these things since breaking rules equal to fines or loss of potential income.
+- Local regulations — Aside from insurance, check with city hall about local condo regulations, professional lease or landlord agreements, and so on.
+You have to be updated with these things since breaking laws can cost you a lot in terms of fines and loss of potential income.

-- Collecting rent can be difficult – If you’re not hiring a rental agency (more on this later), it means you’ll have to collect rent by yourself, which can be a challenging task.
+- Collecting rent can be difficult — If you’re not hiring a property manager (more on this later), it means you’ll have to collect rent by yourself, which can be a challenging task.

-Traditional real estate websites, such as rent.com, realtor.com, homes.com, zillow.com, zumper.com (and so on) will let you list your homes as long-term rentals.
+Traditional real estate websites, such as Rent.com, Realtor.com, Homes.com, Zillow, Zumper (and so on) will let you list your homes as long-term rentals.
 Some of these sites come with a fee for two or more properties, while others rely on advertising for revenue so landlords can list for free.